Ubisoft Is Working on a Matchmaking Solution for The Division 2 Raids

-The Division 2‘s raids are off to a bit of a rough start.
+The Division 2‘s raid is off to a bit of a rough start.
 The lack of a matchmaking feature has earned criticism from the game’s community, and performance differences between the PC and console versions have made it almost impossible for console players to complete a raid.

 While Ubisoft has yet to address console issues, the developer has revealed that it’s currently working on some form of a matchmaking solution for players who don’t want to have to look for a team outside of the game.
 However, the developer has noted that introducing matchmaking to raids is not as straightforward as it seems.